TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-editable-data.md

 I want to hide the details of how `SimpleSnapshot` is implemented.
 Callers don't need to know anything about the internal structure.
 I want to be free to change the implementation without it being a breaking change for the API.

 My initial attempt was to not export the `SimpleSnapshot` type.
+It didn't work.

-It doesn't work as I expected.
 The type is still copied into the built `.d.ts` typing file.
 Consuming code can see the structure of `SimpleSnapshot` in VS Code intellisense and access the data directly.
 You can't explicitly import the type, but you can still make use of it.
 I also get errors from API Extractor because I'm using a type in the API that hasn't been exported.

 My next thought was to define `SimpleSnapshot` as an alias for `unknown` in the API and then cast to the actual interface in the implementation.
 The problem with that is that everything is assignable to `unknown`, so the caller could pass anything in as a snapshot without triggering a type error.

 How about using an empty `interface` and having the internal implementation extend from that?
 The problem there is that TypeScript uses [structural typing](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html#structural-type-system).
-I can declare `interface SimpleSnapshot {}` but the API would accept anything structurally compatible, which is [actually anything](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-oop.html#empty-types) apart from `null` or `undefined`.
+I can declare `interface SimpleSnapshot {}` but the API would accept anything structurally compatible, which is actually [anything apart from `null` or `undefined`](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-oop.html#empty-types).

 # Nominal Typing

 Ideally you want a public type that is compatible only with a type that has the same name, that is, itself.
 This is [nominal typing](https://basarat.gitbook.io/typescript/main-1/nominaltyping#nominal-typing).
-Typescript doesn't directly support nominal typing but there [are](https://basarat.gitbook.io/typescript/main-1/nominaltyping#using-literal-types) [several](https://basarat.gitbook.io/typescript/main-1/nominaltyping#using-enums) [common](https://basarat.gitbook.io/typescript/main-1/nominaltyping#using-interfaces) [patterns](https://github.com/kourge/ts-brand) used to get a similar effect.
+Typescript doesn't directly support nominal typing for interfaces but there [are](https://basarat.gitbook.io/typescript/main-1/nominaltyping#using-literal-types) [several](https://basarat.gitbook.io/typescript/main-1/nominaltyping#using-enums) [common](https://basarat.gitbook.io/typescript/main-1/nominaltyping#using-interfaces) [patterns](https://github.com/kourge/ts-brand) used to get a similar effect.

 They all resolve around adding an unused *brand* property with a type that is highly unlikely to match.
 This process is known as [type branding](https://www.learningtypescript.com/articles/branded-types).
 The pattern I went with uses a string enum as the type of the brand.
 Non-empty string enums are unusual as they are actually nominally typed in TypeScript.
 Two enums with identical values are treated as separate types.